bogdanvuk/bdp/doc/source/tutorial.rst

 Block relative position
 -----------------------

-Next example shows how BDP faciliates the relative positioning of the blocks in diagram.
+Next example shows how BDP facilitates the relative positioning of the blocks in diagram.

 .. literalinclude:: images/example2.py